You've been invited to the party of the century, and you're having a blast. Suddenly you look up at the clock and see that it's way past midnight.

 - She has turned on every light in the house.
 Most skilled hosts know that dim lighting makes everyone look better, and they want everyone to be comfortable…that is, until it's time to end the party.
 Turning on the lights can be jarring, but it's also effective if people are hanging around too long.

 - The music stops playing, and the only sounds are the voices of people who don't know when to leave.
-Another thing that can jar the senses and let you know it's time to leave is silence.
+Another thing that can jar the senses and let you know it's time to leave is sudden silence.
 A good host will choose music that she knows her guests will like.
 However, when that ends, consider it a powerful sign that the host is ready to call it a night.
 Resist the urge to insist on just one more song.
-That would be rude.
+That would be rude and probably make the host uncomfortable.

 - He's offering to call a cab for anyone who has had too much to drink.
 At the first sign of the host showing people the door, you need to wrap up your conversation, give a few air kisses to the kind people who hosted your party, and leave.